CCwithAi/Gemini_Chrome_extension_Educator_pro/README.md

 - Educator Pro Mode: Generate quiz questions from code-related content
 - Theme support (light/dark)
 - Markdown formatting and syntax highlighting
+- Search the web without leaving the page your on

 ## Installation Instructions